 The first few weeks can be difficult for a new mom.
 Let us help you ease into motherhood and your breastfeeding journey with the following tips.

-First, feed your baby whenever they are showing any hunger cues such as rooting, putting their hands to their mouth or smacking their lips.
+Cues such as rooting, putting their hands to their mouth, or smacking their lips.
 Remember, crying is a late sign of hunger.
 This may feel like you are constantly bringing your baby to your breast.
 It helps to set up a comfortable place to breastfeed your baby.
 Your baby’s stomach is still small so it needs to be filled frequently.
 Newborns need to be fed every 2-3 hours including at night.